Strategic Decompositions of Normal Form Games: Zero-sum Games and Potential Games: Decomposition Theorems

 and

-The payoffs in \eqref{eq:cournot-eq1} and \eqref{eq:cournot-eq2} are payoffs for a common interest game and a zero-sum game, respectively.
-They are obtained from the self-interaction term by adding payoffs that do not depend on the player's own strategy and thus they are strategically equivalent (see Definition \ref{def:st-eq}).
+The payoffs in \eqref{eq:cournot-eq1} and \eqref{eq:cournot-eq2} are payoffs for an identical interest game and a zero-sum game, respectively.
+They are obtained from the self-interaction term by adding payoffs that do not depend on the player's own strategy, and thus are strategically equivalent (see Definition \ref{def:st-eq}).

-In a similar way, the payoff component describing the interactions between players $1$ and $2$ is strategically equivalent to the payoff for a common interest game and the payoff for a zero-sum game.
+In a similar way, the payoff component describing the interactions between players $1$ and $2$ is strategically equivalent to the payoff for an identical interest game and the payoff for a zero-sum game.
 For example,

 are all strategically equivalent.
 A similar computation holds for the last two terms in equation \eqref{eq:cournot-1} involving the interactions between players $1$ and $3$ as well as between players $2$ and $3$.
-As a consequence, the quasi-Cournot oligopoly game is strategically equivalent to both a common interest game and a zero-sum game. \com{In contrast, when $n=2$, $\beta s_{1}s_{2}$ cannot be subtracted (as in the last term in (\ref{eq:cournot-eq3})) and, thus, the ($n=2$) quasi-Cournot game is not strategically equivalent to a zero-sum game.}
+As a consequence, the quasi-Cournot oligopoly game is strategically equivalent to both an identical interest game and a zero-sum game.

-\com{ It is well-known that the quasi-Cournot game is a potential game and thus it admits a potential function whose maxima are Nash equilibria \com{(see footnote \ref{ft:pot})}.
-In general, we can associate with any game a function whose minima coincide with all the Nash equilibria(Section \ref{sec:zero-eq}).
-If a game is a zero-sum equivalent game, the some conditions for the payoff functions imply that this function is convex, hence providing the characterization of Nash equilibrium. \com{ In Section \ref{sec:zero-eq}, we will show how to associate with any zero-sum equivalent game a function whose minima coincide with all the Nash equilibria.} If we assume the cost functions are linear ($c(s_i)=c_i s_i$ for some $c_i>0$ for all $i$), this function turns out to be quite simple for this example.
-To define it, let $s_i^*(s_{-i})$ be a best response function, satisfying the first order condition of each firm's optimization problem: